 While I was volunteering at the Heart of the Valley I noticed this hound dog cowering in the back of his kennel.
 This was one of the most scared dogs I had ever seen.
 So I decided to take him home.
 He turned into the best dog ever.
 Pete helped many dogs to become more confident and trusting with people and other dogs.
 He was my original ski joring dog.
 But, sadly Pete is no longer with us.
 His presence lives on, and every time we meet and help a scared dog, I know Pete is right there with me.

-Josh has been working with dogs for over ten years.
+Josh has been working with dogs for over eighteen years.
 He got his start volunteering at the local Humane Society where he realized how much he loved working with the dogs.
 Learning how leadership, patience and guidance helped the dogs progress to healthy well adjusted animals, he wanted to learn more.
 That’s when he enrolled in Animal Behavior College.
 There he gained a foundation in the basic principles of normal canine behavior.
-He learned the scientific principles of how animals learn and the differences between obedience training, behavior modification and problem solving.
+He learned the scientific principles of how animals learn and the differences between obedience training, behavior management and problem solving.
 Josh has a library of solutions plus the knowledge and the passion to help you have a better relationship with your dog!